 From the Sri Lankan website:

-“Depending on the type of aircraft operating the flight, there is a limited number of bassinets available on board.
-You can order a bassinet through our Global Contact Center or at your nearest ticket office.
+You can order a bassinet through the Global Contact Center or at your nearest ticket office.

 SUNWING